kjleitz/notes/rails.md

 export FACEBOOK_SECRET=<secret_key>
 ```

-You're also going to need to remember to set the site URL and Domain to http://localhost:3000 and localhost (I think).
+You're also going to need to remember to do "Add Platform" > "Website", set the site URL and App Domain respectively to http://localhost:3000 and localhost.

 Then you should be able to throw a link in one of your views: